 Submit signed application and plans to the Building Department by email at email@example.com.
 If your plans are too large to email, please provide a shareable link to where we can download your plans from such as Dropbox, Google Drive or other online service.

-Remember to have the geotechnical engineer who designed the wall or the designated special inspector to inspect the wall and submit their certification letter or report to our office for final approval. this may be submitted in person or by email at firstname.lastname@example.org.
+Remember to have the geotechnical engineer who designed the wall or the designated special inspector to inspect the wall and submit their certification letter or report to our office for final approval.
+This may be submitted in person or by email at firstname.lastname@example.org.
 The wall permit will remain open and non-compliant until we receive this letter or special inspection report.
+If building a block or poured-in-place concrete wall, please call the Building Department at 801-446-5327 to schedule the footing and foundation or bond beam inspections before 4:00 p.m. for the following business day or after.